Anindilyakwa people: Language

 The Anindilyakwa are speakers of Anindilyakwa.
 In the view of Arthur Capell, Anindilyakwa displayed perhaps "the most complicated grammar of any Australian language", a distinction it has come to share with the nearby mainland language of Nunggubuyu, also known as Wubuy.
 Anindilyakwa is unrelated to the Pama–Nyungan language family, which contains most Australian languages.
 It shares similar grammatical structures with Wubuy, though the two differ in basic vocabulary.

 There is a dialect variant, spoken mainly by members of the Umbakumba community, which uses laminopalatals in place of laminodentals, and a stronger pitch.
 Anindilyakwa is characterised by prefixation for number, person and gender with regard to all (an exception concerns loanwords) nouns, adjectives, personal and demonstrative adjectives, and words are characteristically lengthy, ranging from two to as many as fourteen syllables.
 An eyelash, for example, is mwamwitjingwila mwanpwa ('eye's plumage'), and a man is nanimwamwalya ('human male possessing body fat').

 Country and ecology

 Anindilyakwa land extends some 1,000 mi2 encompassing three islands, Groote Eylandt, Bickerton, and Woodah.
 There are three Indigenous communities in the Groote Archipelago: Angurugu and Umbakumba on Groote Eylandt, and Milyakburra located on Bickerton Island.
+These areas form the Anindilyakwa Indigenous Protected Area, declared in 2006, that is managed by Anindilyakwa people through the Anindilyakwa Rangers.

 Groote Eylandt has a variety of habitats: dense stands on monsoon forests rising behind coastal sand dunes, alternating with mangrove and mudflats.
 Sandstone outcrops and laterite provide excellent niches for shellfish.

 The fruit of the Zamia palm called burrawang which, although containing the deadly toxin macrozamin, is reported to have been generally avoided, except as a "hard time food".
 But the Anindilyakwa have several methods of making it edible, by leaching it in running water for several days.